dockersamples/docker-fifth-birthday/kubernetes-desktop.md

 worker                 ClusterIP      None             <none>        55555/TCP        1m
 ```

-Check the pods are running, and you should see one pod each for the database and web components, and five pods for the words API - which is specified as the replica count in the compose file:
+Check the pods are running, and you should see one pod each for each component in the application:

 ```
 $ kubectl get pods